alpaddesai/BusinessNegotiations/README.md

 # Business Negotiations

 The project provides a high level overview of the academic knowledge associated with a business negotiations.
-All images are either custom by Alpa D Desai or a reference name is included.
+All images are either custom by Alpa D Desai or a reference name is included, please download https://github.com/alpaddesai/BusinessNegotiations/releases for details.

 ## Business Negotiations
 ![image](Negotiations.jpg)